funkia/hareactive/README.md

 ## Introduction

 Hareactive is simple.
 It aims to have an API that is understandable and easy to use.
-It does that by making a clear distinction by semantics and implementation details.
+It does that by making a clear distinction between semantics and implementation details.
 This means that the library implements a very simple mental model.
 By understanding this conceptual model the entire API can be understood.